Bethany Weir

 Disadvantages of Buying a Used Car

-• Repairs costs are your totally your responsibility.
+• Repair costs are your responsibility.
 Whilst maintenance is important on new and used cars, new cars will come with warranties and do not need an MOT in the first 3 years.
 Older cars do have higher repair and maintenance costs, especially in premium brands.
-Without a warranty the owner will have responsibility to pay this out-of-pocket.
+Without a warranty, the owner will have the responsibility to pay this out-of-pocket.
 Many people often do not consider this cost when comparing leasing a new vehicle to purchasing an old vehicle.

 • Uncertainty about a car’s history and use.
 As the vehicle has had another or multiple previous owners’ uncertainty around servicing, the history of use or tampering with the recorded mileage (car clocking) can be a risk.
-The option of approved used found within’ manufacturer schemes is available, however can result in you paying over the odds.
+The option of approved used found within manufacturer schemes is available, however, this can result in you paying over the odds.

 Benefits of Leasing a New Car